 Requirements of Entry

-Successful completion of level 3H Basics of fMRI course PSYCH4090
+Successful completion of level 3H psychology single honours and a pass in PSYCH4090

 Report 100% (2,500 words).

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses